Monthly Archives: November 2010

 Wild rice adds a wonderful texture to this stuffing, and the slight sweetness of dried cranberries lends a delicious flavor.
 This is an ideal stuffing for winter squashes, and used that way makes for a dazzling holiday main dish.
 Photos by Hannah Kaminsky of Bittersweet.

-This versatile stuffing is good on its own or stuffed into winter squashes, or green or red bell peppers.
+This tasty and simple vegan sourdough stuffing is good on its own or stuffed into winter squashes, or green or red bell peppers.
+It’s most welcome at holiday meals like Thanksgiving or Christmas, but is welcome any time you want a cool-weather comfort food.

 Here’s a recipe I’ve made many times over the years as a Thanksgiving main dish.
 It’s one of my family’s favorites, so I made sure to include it in Vegan Holiday Kitchen.
 This layered casserole of cooked cornmeal topping a tasty bean chili is adapted from a Native American recipe.
 Photo by Rebbeca Crump of Ezra Poundcake. […]